310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

 {% img /img/es/eventstory/weddingmarch/minitalk_chiaki2_3.jpg %}

 {% bubble Chiaki v2 %}
-Whenever I go to a different prefecture, I can't help but look for their designated hero.
+Whenever I go to a different region, I can't help but look for their designated hero.

 Regional heroes are allies of justice who protect the people of their region!

-I'd love to hear all sorts of things from the hero of Kyoto! ♪
+I'd love to learn about all sorts of things from the hero of Kyoto! ♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">